 On January 14, 2020, in connection with the issuance of the 2026 Notes, we used a portion of the net proceeds to repurchase \$210.0 million aggregate principal amount of the 2024 Notes ("2024 Notes Partial Repurchase") leaving \$90.0 million aggregate principal outstanding on the 2024 Notes as of January 31, 2020.
 The 2024 Notes Partial Repurchase were not pursuant to a redemption notice and were individually privately negotiated transactions for aggregate cash consideration of \$479.2 million.
-For further discussion on our convertible senior notes, please refer to Note 7, Convertible Senior Notes, in Part II, Item 8, Financial Statements and Supplementary Data, of this Form 10-K.
+For further discussion on the 2024 Notes and 2026 Notes, please refer to Note 6, Convertible Senior Notes, in Part II, Item 8, Financial Statements and Supplementary Data, of this Form 10-K.